Daniel Chatto

 Daniel St George Chatto (born Daniel Chatto St George Sproule; 22 April 1957) is a British artist and former actor.
-He is the husband of Lady Sarah Chatto, the daughter of Princess Margaret, Countess of Snowdon, and a cousin of King Charles III.
+He is the husband of Lady Sarah Chatto, who is the daughter of Princess Margaret, Countess of Snowdon, and a cousin of King Charles III.

 Biography

 Daniel was born on 22 April 1957 in London as Daniel Chatto St George Sproule.
 He is the son of Tom Chatto and Rosalind Joan Chatto.
+According to The Daily Telegraph, Chatto's biological father is actor and theatrical agent Robin Fox.

-He is the uncle of Mae Martin.
+He is the uncle of Mae Martin through his half-brother, former child actor James Chatto.

 Marriage

 On 14 July 1994, Chatto married Lady Sarah Armstrong-Jones.
 The couple have two sons, Samuel and Arthur.